Welcome to the Excelerator BI Knowledge Base.

 In this article, I explained why you might need multiple relationships between tables, how to create then and how to use inactive relationships.

-Multiple Data Tables in Power Pivot
+Multiple Data Tables in Power BI

 Power Pivot is a very capable tool for building reports that combine multiple data tables.
 Although it is very capable, the logic of how to combine multiple tables is different in Power Pivot than most Excel users will be familiar with.
 This post covers the correct way to do it.